Updated

 Cursor has gone from “interesting VS Code fork” to the most-discussed AI coding tool among developers in under two years.
 In 2026, it’s the benchmark that every competitor is measured against — and for good reason.

-But after a controversial pricing overhaul in mid-2025 and tightening usage limits, the question isn’t whether Cursor is impressive.
+But after a controversial move to usage-based pricing in mid-2025 and the ongoing tuning of usage limits since, the question isn’t whether Cursor is impressive.
 It’s whether it’s worth the money for your workflow.
 This Cursor AI review 2026 breaks down what’s actually changed, what Cursor does better than anything else, and where it still falls short.
+All pricing and plan details below were verified against Cursor’s official pricing page as of June 2026.

 What Is Cursor AI?